U.S. Route 74

 U.S. Route 74 (US 74) is an east–west United States highway that runs for 515 mi from Chattanooga, Tennessee to Wrightsville Beach, North Carolina.
 Primarily in North Carolina, it serves as an important highway from the mountains to the sea, connecting the cities of Asheville, Charlotte and Wilmington.
-The entire length of the route is known as Andrew Jackson Highway.
+It is known as Andrew Jackson Highway throughout most of North Carolina.